Justice Department offering two of Ahmaud Arbery's killers plea deals on hate charges, court documents show

 The McMichaels were sentenced in January to life without parole.
 Bryan can seek parole after 30 years behind bars.

-Along with the state charges, the three have been hit with federal hate crime counts that accuse them of using force and threats of force, because of his race, to intimidate and interfere with Arbery's right to use a public street.
+Along with the state charges, the three have been hit with federal civil rights counts that accuse them of using force and threats of force, because of his race, to intimidate and interfere with Arbery's right to use a public street.
 All three have pleaded not guilty to the hate crime charges.

 Court filings show prosecutors will present the deals stuck with the McMichaels on the federal charges to a court for approval Monday morning.